seng637-Winter/seng637-a2-breid2/seng637-a2-team_7.md

 DataUtilities Class:

   calculateColumnTotal Method:

+    The method sums up the column, so the testing was done with 2 and 3 values, then negative values, and again for an invalid input (null value)

     calculateColumnTotalForTwoValues(): this checks the function as it normally functions, with two positive values (pass) calculateColumnTotalForThreeValues(): this checks the extended function, with three positive values (pass)